A Place Near Heaven

-A Place Near Heaven (Spanish: Un rincón cerca del cielo) is a 1952 Mexican comedy drama film directed by Rogelio A. González and starring Pedro Infante, Marga López and Andrés Soler.
+A Place Near Heaven (Spanish: Un rincón cerca del cielo) is a 1952 Mexican comedy drama film directed by Rogelio A. González and starring Pedro Infante, Marga López and Silvia Pinal.
+This film marked the film debut of the singer and actor Antonio Aguilar and was followed by a sequel filmed the same year, Now I Am Rich (alongside Irma Dorantes).
 It was shot at the San Angel Studios in Mexico City.
 The film's sets were designed by the art director Jorge Fernández.

 Synopsis

 Pedro González moves to Mexico City but faces a number of struggles in the capital.